Ilanchz/Ilanchezhiyan/README.md

 ### QueryBase (React Native with Expo and Firebase)

-An interactive mobile app built with React Native, Expo, and Firebase backend.
+An interactive mobile app built with React Native, Expo, and Firebase.

 [GitHub Repository](https://github.com/Ilanchz/QueryBase---React-Native-Application)

 ### Task Manager (React, Tailwind, MongoDB)

-Manage your tasks efficiently with this web app built using React.js and Tailwind CSS, powered by a MongoDB backend.
+Manage your tasks efficiently with this web app built using React.js and Tailwind CSS, powered by a MongoDB.

 [GitHub Repository](https://github.com/Ilanchz/Task-Manager)